nvco/slide-puzzle-web/README.md

 # Slide Puzzle

-A modern, mobile-first slide puzzle game built with Vue.js 3.
-Features a beautiful phone frame design, smooth animations, and dynamic color themes that make solving puzzles delightful and engaging.
+A simple slide puzzle game to prove the concept.
+Built with Vue.js 3.
+Features a beautiful phone frame design, animations, and dynamic color themes that make solving puzzles delightful and engaging.

 [Demo here](https://nvco.github.io/slide-puzzle-web)